Intent to Kill (1992 film)

-Intent to Kill is a 1992 action, independent and thriller film (released in 1993) directed by Charles T. Kanganis.
+Intent to Kill is a 1992 action, independent and thriller film directed by Charles T. Kanganis.
 The film is about drug trafficking, prostitution and police activity.
 Intent to Kill is rated NC-17 by the United States' Motion Picture Association of America, the reason being extreme violence.
 This was the first motion picture that received the MPAA NC-17 rating because of violence rather than sexual content.

 Plot

 Police detective Vickie Stewart goes undercover as a prostitute for a drug operation.
 Her police sidekick and boyfriend Al searches for drugs along with her.
 But then the drug operation goes sour, the thugs begin shooting at the police and vehicles begin exploding into flames.
 Salvador, a drug dealer and member of a ruthless gang named the Colombian Cowboys, gets away, and asks his boss the Mooch for a week to recover the lost drugs which were worth around $50 million.

 The following morning at the Los Angeles Police Station, Captain Jackson takes Vickie off the case.
 Maria, a Hispanic prostitute, tells them that several men had raped her.
 The police colleagues do not believe her and prevent Maria from filing charges against the rapists.
 Vickie meets with Maria afterwards and they go to the house of the alleged rapists.
 Vickie beats up the rapists and confronts the last suspect.

 Sal works with a black gang to get a replacement shipment but double crosses them.
 Meanwhile, Vickie talks with Roberto Melendez, a convict whose brother was killed in the gunfights, and learns there were two dirty police detectives interrogating him as well.

 Vickie acts as a young job prospect to Philiy the Pig Jacobs, who is heading up a drug factory; she beats him up and arrests him.
 Captain scolds her for not garnering any evidence for the arrest, and tells her to take the afternoon off.
 She goes to the city park; she then returns home, but finds Al cheating on her with a brunette woman he met at a bar.
 She then takes Al's car from the garage and sets it on fire.
 Meanwhile, Sal and his gang continue to kill dealers to acquire replacement drugs.
 Mooch doesn't like that they only recovered half of the drugs, and orders them to get the rest without bothering the other suppliers.